 - Be able to demonstrate that the contract, instructions, or plan either specified the purchase amount, price, and date, provided a formula or algorithm for obtaining the amount, price and date, or did not provide the person any subsequent influence over purchase and sale.

 - Be able to demonstrate that the purchase or sale that occurred was pursuant to the prior contract, instruction, or plan.

-Critics have claimed that Rule 10b5-1 is easily circumvented due to a lack of clarity, regulation, and enforcement.
-Gensler has indicated that his administration is looking to “freshen up” Rule 10b5-1 and address these concerns, potentially by:
+Critics have claimed that Rule 10b5-1 was easily circumvented due to a lack of clarity, regulation, and enforcement.
+The changes to the rule update the conditions that must be met for the 10b5-1 affirmative defense, including: